laravel-ja/ja-docs-8.x/original-en/database-testing.md

 <a name="creating-models"></a>
 ### Creating Models

-Once you have defined your factories, you may use the static `factory` method provided by the `HasFactory` trait on your Eloquent models in order to instantiate a factory instance for that model.
+Once you have defined your factories, you may use the static `factory` method provided by the `Illuminate\Database\Eloquent\Factories\HasFactory` trait on your Eloquent models in order to instantiate a factory instance for that model:

+    namespace App\Models;

+    use Illuminate\Database\Eloquent\Factories\HasFactory;
+    use Illuminate\Database\Eloquent\Model;

+    class User extends Model
+    {
+        use HasFactory;
+    }

 Let's take a look at a few examples of creating models.
 First, we'll use the `make` method to create models without persisting them to the database:

     use App\Models\User;